Frimkron/Ascidia/README.md

 Left-pointing arrowheads use the left chevron or left angle-bracket `<` character.

-Up-pointing arrowheads use the caret `^` character.
+Up-pointing arrowheads use the hat or caret `^` character.

 Right-pointing arrowheads use the right chevron or right angle-bracket `>` character.